muratk5n/thirdwave/en/README.md

 Hopefully with pilots?..
 Watch for those S-400s.. one of the most capable air-defense systems currently in production..
 Can UKR achieve air superiority with these fighter-jets?
-NATO itself cannot fly on UKR right now.
+NATO itself could not fly over UKR right now.
 Drones had some success though

 "'Fighter jets' are to be provided to Ukraine"